 Too often artists and record labels are at odds with each other because each is out to reach its own objectives even if those objectives are in direct conflict with the other side’s goals.
 When either side feels “entitled” to something without a win-win strategy, everything breaks down between them.
 And sooner or later both sides lose (and so do the fans!).

 Until you begin to think and work with the win-win partnership concept, the people and record label's with the greatest power to help you will typically not be interested in you….
-And the bad people (“sharks”) in the music industry might seek to take advantage of you, if you are talented but ignorant to how the music business world works.
+And the bad people (“sharks”) in the music industry might seek to take advantage of you, if you are talented but ignorant to how the music business works.

 Here Is How These Mindsets Help You: